Better Ingredients. Better Results.

 History and usage:

 The Aztecs were among the first to document the harvest, of what many call The Original Superfood from the surface of Lake Texcoco.
-A blue-green algae, Spirulina's value and importance were noted in their writings, which aligned its consumption with the ability to increase stamina.
+A blue-green algae, spirulina's value and importance were noted in their writings, which aligned its consumption with the ability to increase stamina.
 Later, Spanish colonists drained the lake in order to construct the foundation for Mexico City, which led to the decline of its availability and subsequent use.

 Recent Research*: